cloudify-cosmo/docl/README.md

 # docl

 ## Prerequisites
 * Docker should be installed and running.
-It should be started with root privileges because containers are started with the `--privileged` flag.

 ## Installation
 `docl` can be installed by running